 At the col I took a short break and made my way up Deception Peak – one of the few times the ice axe came out for the trip.
 To gain the summit area was an easy plod up somewhat steep, but firm snow.

-I made quick time dropping elevation down the small glacier originating from the Deception – Guard col, and then took a break photographing a large family of goats below the shattered Sphinx Glacier.
+I made quick time dropping elevation down the small glacier originating from the Deception – Guard col, and then took a break photographing a small family of goats below the shattered Sphinx Glacier.

 From here I traversed fresh glacial moraine and forded small creeks to reach the upper most lake in Sphinx Bay.
 I had read reports of people having difficulty fording the creek down by the cabin, so decided to cross high.